stevenbenner/stevenbenner.com/src/content/posts/2010-11-26-how-to-set-up-a-team-fortress-2-dedicated-server-on-ubuntu.md

 **UPDATE: I have created a [repository for this script on GitHub](https://github.com/stevenbenner/srcds-service).
 Please check there for the latest version.
 I would also appreciate it if you would submit issues and pull requests to help improve it!**

 The highlighted lines are the important ones that you will need to modify.
-As the instructions say, replace &lt;newuser&gt; with the username that you will be running the service as.
+As the instructions say, replace `<newuser>` with the username that you will be running the service as.
 This will probably be your username unless you have taken the time to setup a “hlds” user (a good idea).

 The `SRCDS_USER` variable is the appropriate username, the `DIR` variable needs to be the path to the orangebox folder and the `PARAMS` variable are the parameters that will be used when running the server.

-Once you have added this script save it by pressing CTRL+X (quit nano) and then Y to save changes.
+Once you have added this script save it by pressing <kbd>Ctrl</kbd>+<kbd>X</kbd> (quit nano) and then <kbd>Y</kbd> to save changes.

 You can now control the server via the following commands: